Sir Charles Hudson, 1st Baronet: Life

 Hudson married Catherine Susanna Palmer, daughter of Henry Palmer of Wanlip Hall, Leicestershire.
 Catherine was the eldest of four daughters, all co-heiresses; as part of the marriage settlement, Hudson had to make payments to his wife's sisters to balance the inheritance from his father-in-law.
 Hudson extended and improved this imposing building, originally constructed about 1750 beside the River Soar.
 The couple had eight children.
-Catherine died and Hudson re-married.
+Catherine died and Hudson remarried.

 Hudson had interest in slave plantations in Surinam.
 He was also a director of the South Sea Company.
 He became a High Sheriff of Leicestershire in 1784 and a baronet in 1791.

 Hudson died in Wanlip in 1813.

 Legacy

 In August 1804, one of Hudson's daughters, Harriet, married Sir John Richardson, a lawyer who became a judge.
 One of the offspring of this union was Sarah Harriet, who in 1839 married George Selwyn; they spent most of their married life in New Zealand, where he was the first bishop and she helped build up the structures of the Anglican Church there.

 Hudson's son Charles Thomas succeeded to the title in 1813, taking the name of his maternal grandfather, Palmer.
 The 2nd baronet successfully challenged his father's 1812 will; the Master of the Rolls considered that his request that his executors pass on his wealth (2,500 pounds) to the children that were surviving 28 years after his death was too vague and remote.
 Caroline Harriet Palmer was a daughter of the 2nd baronet.
 Several years after her cousin, she too emigrated to New Zealand, having married Rev. Charles Abraham, later Bishop of Wellington.
 There she became a noted artist and defender of the rights of the Maori people.

 Wanlip Hall remained in the Palmer family and his baronetcy was passed down via the Palmer line.
 The hall was demolished in the twentieth century.